What is Group Life Insurance?

 Group life insurance policies are usually purchased by larger-scale entities, like employers or labor organizations.
 In most cases, the entity purchasing the group life insurance policy makes it part of a larger benefits package that might include things like health insurance and retirement accounts.

-Usually, group life coverage is a term life insurance policy that the purchasing entity renews annually.
+Usually, group life coverage is a term life insurance policy that is offered as yearly renewable term insurance – meaning, the purchasing entity renews it annually.
 Their employees may need to re-enroll each year in order to maintain their coverage.

 Group life policies usually offer a death benefit that is much smaller than an individual would purchase on their own.
 They may offer one or two times the employee’s annual salary as a death benefit, for example, rather than the $500,000 or $1 million many people get with individual policies.